 All of You

-Sunday at 5 PM, the Groovinators appeared to entertain Mother's Day moms during the dinner hour.
+Sunday at 5 PM, the Groovinators appeared to entertain Mother's Day moms during the dinner hour at TW's in the Motel 6 complex.
 We got a nice little crowd.
 It was our first appearance there after trying to crack the place for about two years.
 We got our band name up in lights on their sign on Main Street.
 And we got a second engagement.
 We will be there again on Saturday night, July 17.
 Here is the Peter Gunn rendiition we did on that show: The theme from Peter Gunn

 Tuesday morning, Lonna and I piled into the Taurus and drove up to Arcata.
 It is a few miles north of Eureka - a suburb really.